-- Records kept for child protection purposes will be kept securely, separate from other records and accessed only by those who need to do so for safeguarding and / or monitoring purposes. - 2.
-Each child will have a separate record. - 3.
-Each record will be accurate, legible and entries made as soon as practicable after a concern is raised. - 4.
+- 1. Records kept for child protection purposes will be kept electronically on CPOMs, and accessed only by those who need to do so for safeguarding and / or monitoring purposes. - 2.
+Each child will have a separate electronic record on CPOMs. - 3.
+Each record will be accurate and factual with entries being made as soon as practicable after a concern is raised. - 4.
 Where computer systems are used, staff will still have access to paper forms so immediate conversations with a child / body map drawings etc. can be made contemporaneously. - 5.
-Any paper records generated at 4 above will be retained within the file, even where they have been scanned to a computer record. - 6.
-Where there is more than one sibling, each sibling will have their own record, cross-referenced where necessary to their siblings. - 7.
+Any paper records generated at 4 above will be scanned to CPOMs. - 6.
+Where there is more than one sibling, each sibling will have their own record, cross-referenced to their siblings. - 7.
 Each file will have a chronology to enable assessment, provide an overview and enable fast time assessment of previous activity. - 8.
 Each file will have an up to date contact number for other key professionals.